 With the conclusion of World War II, there was a pent-up demand for dinnerware and over-glazed hotelware.
-6 A physical plant expansion to add 150,000 square-feet for decoration and 60,000 square-feet for a 200-foot tunnel kiln for a new refractories division was initiated in 1945 and completed in 1947.
+6 A physical plant expansion to add 150,000 square feet for decoration and 60,000 square feet for a 200-foot tunnel kiln for a new refractories division was initiated in 1945 and completed in 1947.

-An effort to modernize its plant and its branding began in 1954 when Shenango Pottery was renamed to Shenango China.
+An effort to modernize its plant and its branding began in 1954 when Shenango Pottery was renamed Shenango China.
 6 The company soon added a fast fire kiln, which fired glostware in 1.10 hours, beating a previous time of 36 to 40 hours.

 Shenango acquired Wallace China, to be operated as a subsidiary, in March 1959 15 and Mayer China in 1964.
 5 The company was sold for $5.4 million 16 in 1968 to Inerpace Corporation, which produced Franciscan and Tiffin glassware and Franciscan and Myott Meakin dinnerware.
-Inerpace invested into its Shenango China Products division, adding another fast fire kiln in 1969.
+Inerpace invested in its Shenango China Products division, adding another fast fire kiln in 1969.
 10

 For 1969, china shipments in terms of dollars exceeded 1968 substantially.
 10 Despite kiln problems, Shenango received an order for 150,000 pieces of china for the International Hotel in Las Vegas, its largest single request for one establishment.